Per the website, there is now a $20.00 per person tasting room fee.

 Most tastings will include the Chardonnay, Cabernet Sauvignon, a Tempranillo or a Sangiovese, a Zinfandel or Merlot, a red blend, and of course, the signature wine, Petite Sirah.
 The team at VAW likes to mix it up so there is no “standard” tasting.

-Internationally, Vincent Arroyo Winery’s Petite Sirah has become a bit of a cult wine over the years.
-This varietal has historically been used to add more color and body to wines, and used less so as a single varietal, as it is very tannic.
+The Petite Sirah has become a bit of a cult wine over the years.
+This varietal has historically been used to add more color and body to wines, and less so as a single varietal as it is very tannic.
 But fans love its deep purple color, ability to age well, and compatibility with rich foods.

-On a sunny day you can dine alfresco at one of the picnic tables.
+On a sunny day dine alfresco at one of the picnic tables.
 Grab a bottle of wine in the tasting room and bring your lunch with you.

 Tastings are by appointment only.
 Please book in advance.
-For smaller groups you may get lucky and snag an appointment the day of.
+Smaller groups may get lucky and snag an appointment the day of.

-The annual Winemaker’s Dinner and Amigo’s Party are always a sell out.
-They are reserved fro standing order customers and highly sought after events.
+The annual Winemaker’s Dinner and Amigo’s Party are always a sell-out.
+They are reserved for standing order customers and highly sought after events.
 Put the first weekend in May and the first weekend in October on your calendar now.
 It’s just one of many good reasons to become a standing order customer at Vincent Arroyo Winery.